Being an Active Bystander

 - Distract: use this strategy if causing a diversion might help someone get away and move to safety.

 There are some great PLU and national resources that can help you become an even better active bystander:

 - The Gender-Based Violence Advocate, University Pastor, Counseling Center, and Health Center are all confidential resources and good support systems if you have concerns about sexual assault, intimate partner violence, or stalking.

 - The Peer Advocacy and Community Education team (PACE) are a group of peer mentors who offer workshops on healthy relationships, consent, rape culture, and gender.

 - PLU Knight Shield is a mobile app for reporting incidents, connecting to 911 and PLU emergency resources, and requesting a walking escort or shuttle.

-- The Center for Gender Equity, Diversity Center, and the Center for Community Engagement and Service have educational resources centered around issues active bystanders may need to change.
+- The Center for Diversity, Justice, and Sustainability has educational resources centered around issues active bystanders may need to change.
 Additionally, contact the Student Rights and Responsibilities Office if you have questions around Title IX or the PLU Code of Conduct.

 - The Bias Incident Response Team, run through the Diversity Center office, is a form where you can report bias incidents on campus.

 - It’s On Us is a national organization committed to ending sexual assault on college campuses.
 It’s On Us carries a wide range of tools for active bystanders.